PapaEmeritusX/Cinema_Room_REST_Service/README.md

     "error": "The password is wrong!"
 }
 ## Technical Observations
 Statistics are updated each purchase directly in the endpoints instead of retrieving statistics by calculating data from data structures, though calculations are made for relatively small number of indices - 81 for each data structure.
+**To test the api you can use [Postman](https://www.postman.com/)**